CLT for biorthogonal ensembles and related combinatorial identities: Main results

 \proof Section~\ref{sect:fluctuation}. \\

-Theorem~\ref{thm:CLT} first appeared in~\cite{BD_13} as Corollary~2.2 where several applications were provided.
-In particular, the authors' results for OPEs are reviewed in section~\ref{sect:OPE}. \ We also provide an extension of theorem~\ref{thm:CLT} to rather general test functions for the varying weights (\ref{HM}) when the support of the equilibrium is simply connected; see theorem~\ref{thm:OPE}.
-Actually, this extension follows rather easily from the variance estimates derived in~\cite{L_15a}.
-For the two-matrix model (\ref{2MM}), it was proved in~\cite{BD_13} that the eigenvalues of $M$ form a BOE whose recurrence matrix is not symmetric and has $\text{deg}(V)+1$ non-zero main diagonals.
-Under suitable assumptions on the potential $V$, this matrix has a right-limit which is Laurent matrix and there is a CLT.
-In section~\ref{sect:product_Ginibre}, we apply theorem~\ref{thm:CLT} to another BOE which consists of square singular values of a product of rectangular Ginibre matrices.
-In this case, we obtain a family of CLTs which depend on the asymptotic ratios between the dimensions of the matrices, see theorem~\ref{thm:MOP}.
+Theorem~\ref{thm:CLT} first appeared in~\cite{BD_13} as Corollary~2.2 and the authors provided applications to OPEs, random lozenge tilings, and to specific instances of two-matrix models.
+Their results for OPEs are reviewed in section~\ref{sect:OPE}.
+We also provide an extension of theorem~\ref{thm:CLT} to rather general test functions for the varying weights (\ref{HM}) when the support of the equilibrium measure is connected; see theorem~\ref{thm:OPE}.
+Actually, this extension follows rather directly from the variance estimates derived in~\cite{L_15a}.
+In section~\ref{sect:product_Ginibre}, we give a new application of theorem~\ref{thm:CLT} to a BOE which consists of square singular values of a product of rectangular Ginibre matrices.
+We obtain a family of CLTs which depend on the ratios between the dimensions of the matrices, see theorem~\ref{thm:MOP}.
+In section~\ref{sect:BME}, we prove that a special cases of this theorem also describes the asymptotic fluctuations of linear statistics of the Laguerre and Jacobi Muttalib-Borodin ensembles, see theorem~\ref{thm:Laguerre} and~\ref{thm:Jacobi} respectively.